evhub/coconut/DOCS.md

 As part of Coconut's cross-compatibility efforts, Coconut adds in new Python 3 built-ins and overwrites Python 2 built-ins to use the Python 3 versions where possible.
 Additionally, Coconut also overrides some Python 3 built-ins for optimization purposes.
 If access to the Python versions is desired, the old built-ins can be retrieved by prefixing them with `py_`.

-For standard library compatibility, Coconut automatically maps imports under Python 3 names to imports under Python 2 names.
+For standard library compatibility, **Coconut automatically maps imports under Python 3 names to imports under Python 2 names**.
 Thus, Coconut will automatically take care of any standard library modules that were renamed from Python 2 to Python 3 if just the Python 3 name is used.
 For modules or objects that only exist in Python 3, however, Coconut has no way of maintaining compatibility.

 Finally, while Coconut will try to compile Python-3-specific syntax to its universal equivalent, the following constructs have no equivalent in Python 2, and require the specification of a target of at least `3` to be used:
 - destructuring assignment with `*`s (use Coconut pattern-matching instead),